 We can see that the function fib(3) is being called 2 times.
 If we would have stored the value of fib(3), then instead of computing it again, we could have reused the old stored value.
 There are following two different ways to store the values so that these values can be reused:

-a) Memoization (Top Down)
+a) Memorization (Top Down)

 b) Tabulation (Bottom Up)

-a) Memoization (Top Down): The memoized program for a problem is similar to the recursive version with a small modification that it looks into a lookup table before computing solutions.
+a) Memoization (Top Down): The memoized program for a problem is similar to the recursive version with a small modification that looks into a lookup table before computing solutions.
 We initialize a lookup array with all initial values as NIL.
 Whenever we need the solution to a subproblem, we first look into the lookup table.
 If the precomputed value is there then we return that value, otherwise, we calculate the value and put the result in the lookup table so that it can be reused later.

 Following is the memoized version for nth Fibonacci Number.